 Consultation and implementation

-SIRA will continue to provide updates on the implementation of these changes and to consult widely with stakeholders on the development of supporting regulations and guidelines.
+SIRA consulted widely with stakeholders on the implementation of the improved workers compensation dispute resolution system and the development of supporting regulations and guidelines.

 On Thursday 1 November 2018, more than 120 people attended the SIRA stakeholder forum in Sydney to hear about and share their thoughts on the implementation phase of the Workers Compensation Legislation Amendment Act 2018.